-This section describes situations in which communications between the front office and other departments play a role.
-Each situation involves communication problems between departments, traces the source of miscommunication, analyzes the communication system, and presents methods that will help improve communications.
-The purpose of this method of presentation is to help future professionals develop a systematic way of continually improving communications.
+This section is devoted to reviewing some situations in which communications between the front office and other departments play a role.
+Each situation will describe some communication problems between departments, trace the source of miscommunication, analyze the communication system, and present methods that will help improve communications.
+The purpose of this method of presentation is to help future professionals to develop a systematic way of continually improving communications.

-Situation 1: Marketing and Sales Knows It All-But Didn't Tell Us
+Situation 1: Marketing and Sales Knows It All-but Didn't Tell Us